 All partial grades need to be greater than 5.5.

-A handout accompanies the course together with a set of chapters from the Springer-link library will be published on Brightspace.
+An online ebook accompanying the course and a set of chapters from the Springer-link library will be published on Brightspace.
 These chapters can be downloaded for free using your ULCN account.

 Exchange and Study Abroad students, please see the Prospective students website for more information on how to apply.